leelasmelser/essays/digMockup/digmed/README.md

 - Otto Hahn and Fritz Strassmann split uranium apart, creating several lighter elements – such as barium – which demonstrated atomic fission.
 #### 1939
 - Lise Meitner, Niels Bohr, and Otto Frisch used Hahn and Strassmann’s discovery to confirm Einstein’s theory of mass and energy from 1905 by calculating the masses of the fission products and finding that they did not equal the uranium’s mass, proving that it had been turned into energy during fission.
-Leo Szilard and Fermi propose a new method of slowing emitted neutrons to more effectively cause fission.
+- Leo Szilard and Fermi propose a new method of slowing emitted neutrons to more effectively cause fission.
-Francis Perrin demonstrates fission in a uranium and water mixture and uses a neutron-absorbing material to control the reaction.
+- Francis Perrin demonstrates fission in a uranium and water mixture and uses a neutron-absorbing material to control the reaction.
-Werner Heisenberg calculated the possibility of a nuclear chain reaction and that it could generate energy.
+- Werner Heisenberg calculated the possibility of a nuclear chain reaction and that it could generate energy.
 - **September 1st - World War Two begins.**
 - October 11th - The Einstein-Szilard letter is delivered to Roosevelt, advising him to look into nuclear fission as a weapon, as Germany may already be researching it.
-- October 21st - The first meeting of the Advisory Committee on Uranium.
+- October 21st - The Advisory Committee on Uranium meets for the first time.

 ### 1940s
 #### 1940